martin-ejdestig/sork/README.md

 }
 ```

-- `checks`: Comma separated string of checks to perform.
-Defaults to all checks if the empty string.
+- `checks`: Array of checks to perform.
+Defaults to all available checks.
+Prepend - to name of check
-  Prepend - to disable a check.
+  to disable it.
 Regular expressions may be used.
-All checks except foo: "-foo".
+All checks are enabled if array is empty.
+All
-  Checks starting with clang- not containing bar: "clang-.\*,-.\*bar.\*" .
-Can be overridden from
+  checks except foo: ["-foo"].
+Checks starting with clang- not containing bar:
-  command line.
+  ["clang-.\*", "-.\*bar.\*"] .
+Can be overridden from command line.
 - `checks.include_guard`:
   - `prefix`: String all include guard identifiers must start with.
 Usually set to something like
     PROJECT\_NAME\_.
 Defaults to the empty string.